 Emerging Risks arising from new trends or risks difficult to perceive and quantify, although typically systemic.
-These usually include changes to the internal or external environment, social trends, regulatory developments, technological achievements, etc. UPE mitigates these risks through investigation and monitoring of management actions.
+These usually include changes to the internal or external environment, social trends, regulatory developments, technological achievements, etc. UPE and QIID mitigate these risks through investigation and monitoring of management actions.
 Emerging Risks can be described as follows: